Yucca elephantipes [YUK-uh, Ell-uh-fan-TY-peez] belongs to the family of Asparagaceae and is a native to Mexico.

 Y. elephantipes is somewhat poisonous to humans, dogs, and cats.

-It protects itself through the pointy ends of its leaves, as well as the trunk’s hard bark, but if it is persistently damaged by children or pets, they might get exposed to the plant’s internal poisonous elements.
+It protects itself through the pointy ends of its leaves, as well as the trunk’s hard bark, but if children or pets persistently damage it, they might get exposed to the plant’s internal poisonous elements.

 Soft Tip Yucca Uses